mbdavid/LiteDB/README.md

 This branch is current development of new version of LiteDB v6.

-# Next Steps
+# Next steps
+- SQL Parser
+    - checkpoint
+    - delete
+- DropCollection
+- DropIndex
+- Rebuild
-- Finish sql methods
+- Batch

+# Needs implementation

+# Engine
-- Implement RandomAccess e SafeHandle
+- Implement RandomAccess and SafeHandle
 - Return to async calls in managed memory

-# Need implement

 ## Pragma
 - Replace for a simple `struct` and ref in page header